felipethome/dynamic-material-table/README.md

           isSortable: true // If true the column is sortable }
 **Obs:** your columns array doesn't need to describe all the columns returned by the fetchURL, but it needs to describe the ones you want to show.
 In other words, just put in this array the columns you want to display to the user.
+**Tip:** that means you can have an ID column but not show it to the user.
+When the user clicks on a row all its columns (even the ones that are not being shown) will be passed to the onRowClick callback.

 ### fetchURL and how it is used to fecth your data in pieces
 This needs to be a base URL that is able to return slices of your data.
 So lets suppose your fetchURL is example.com/data.
 The component will on demand make requests using this base as follows: